 On a broader level, this same area of research highlights the importance or rhetoric in public discourse.
 The ways we use language in major socioeconomic and political discourses influences the tone, structure, and possible outcomes of these discussions.
 Language can both expand discourse but, more problematically, it can limit both how we discuss issues and possible solutions to problems.
 We therefore need to examine how language usage is imbued with issues of power.
 In schools, we need to teach students to be critically literate so that they are aware of how language affects them and how their lives are affected by language.

-Personal: A native of North Carolina, I have also lived in Georgia and Texas.
+Personal: A native of North Carolina, I have also lived in Georgia, Texas, and Vermont (briefly).
 I spent the 12 years prior to coming to UNF (2008) in Denver and Boulder, Colorado.
-When not working, my hobbies include spending time with my wife, sailing, traveling, reading (mostly about sailing), and playing with our two dogs, Deacon and Lula Mae.
+When not working, my hobbies include spending time with my wife and 16 month old son (Desmond), sailing, traveling, reading (mostly about sailing), and playing with our brindle hound dog, Lula Mae.